cfallin/scomp/README.txt

 evaluation by loading all raw statistics, setting all composite statistics to zero, and then using a worklist-based dataflow evaluation algorithm to evaluate expressions and their dependent expressions until a fixpoint is reached.
-(This operation is very similar to a spreedsheat evaluation.)
+(This operation is very similar to a spreadsheet evaluation.)

 Expressions are specified in a list of clauses under the "exprs" key.
 Each clause begins with a string, which can contain wildcards, that specifies to